pleasefindmethis.com

 Exact match vs dupe vs compatible replacement

-Many searches fail because the requester and helper are solving different problems.
-A sentimental poster may need the exact one.
-A repair poster may only need a compatible part.
-A fashion poster may want the same style in a different price range.
+Many searches fail because the request and the suggested source solve different problems.
+A sentimental request may need the exact one.
+A repair request may only need a compatible part.
+A fashion request may allow the same style in a different price range.
 Choose the match type before people start searching.

 • exact item not dupe